-Even worse, we also could not find anything in the field of health economics addressing what, in our view, is an even more basic question: where do medical and pharmaceutical discoveries of high social value come from?
-This left us on our own, trying to figure out what a fundamental medical discovery or a truly innovative medicine were, a topic we know nothing about.
+Even more telling, we also could not find anything in the field of health economics addressing what, in our view, is an even more basic question: where do medical and pharmaceutical discoveries of high social value come from?
+This left us on our own, trying to figure out what a fundamental medical discovery or a truly innovative medicine were.
 Being two theoretical economists, we appealed to the law of comparative advantages to figure out whom to ask: Doctors, medical doctors more precisely.
-Consulting a large number of medical journals leads to the pleasant discovery that the British Medical Journal, a most distinguished publication, had decided to inaugurate its new series by helping us out.
-The editors of the BMJ have asked their colleagues and readers something very close to our fundamental question: which medical and pharmaceutical discoveries are truly fundamental and where do they come from?
-In their own words invited champions to write on each one; their contributions make up the commemorative supplement we are publishing on 20 January.
+Consulting a large number of medical journals leads to the pleasant discovery that the British Medical Journal, a most distinguished publication, has decided to inaugurate a new series by asking colleagues and readers something very close to our fundamental question: which medical and pharmaceutical discoveries are truly fundamental and where do they come from?
+In their own words

+We asked readers to nominate milestones, which you did in good numbers.
+A panel of editors and advisers narrowed the field down from more than 70 to 15.
+We invited champions to write on each one; their contributions make up the commemorative supplement we are publishing on 20 January.
 And we are now inviting readers to vote for which you think is the most important of these medical milestones (see bmj.com).
-The result will be announced on 18 January [2006].
+The result will be announced on 18 January [2006].29 In no particular order, here are the selected fifteeen (we could not get hold of the group of seventy, which, we suspect, would have not moved the bottom line an iota):